RESOURCES AND OPPORTUNITIES

 The HRD Program academic calendar uses two 8-week terms per semester: Fall I, Fall II, Spring I, Spring II, Summer I and Summer II.
 The HRD Program academic calendar does not follow the same start and end dates as the regular university calendar.
-To see the start and end dates for the HRD semesters and terms, see the CLAS Graduate Studies Academic Calendar and click the HRD online and campus tab.
+To see the start and end dates for the HRD semesters and terms, see the Academic Calendar.

 HR Recertification Credits